So You Want a Second Referendum.

 Blair is a Europhile of the highest order, it’s said it was a major disappointment to him that he did not become president of the EU.
 Maybe this will be his reward if he does get his way, stop Brexit help create a USE and be its first elected president (I say elected because it would not matter by then, democracy would be dead anyway!)
 It would be in the interest of Blair, the banks, the EU and the Tories if Labour could be persuaded to become the party of Remain.

-It would give the Tories their much longed for back door out of leaving the EU while placing the blame firmly on Labour’s shoulders.
-Just as after the financial crash, for the next decade you would be listening to Tory MPs making excuses as to why the NHS as collapsed, why we have no money to spend on social funding.
+It would give the Tories their much longed for a backdoor out of leaving the EU while placing the blame firmly on Labour’s shoulders.
+Just as after the financial crash, for the next decade you would be listening to Tory MPs making excuses as to why the NHS has collapsed, and why we have no money to spend on social funding.
 Tories constantly repeating “we would have been fine if Labour had not stopped us leaving the EU.
 It’s their fault we are in this mess!”

-Labour would be known for one thing in the generations to come the party that failed.
+Labour would be known for one thing in the generations to come, the party that failed.
 Failing to grasp the moment of change.
-Failing to realise its chance of a changing a rigged system.
+Failing to realise its chance of changing a rigged system.

-Remainers are thinking they are saving the country from the Tories but in reality they are handing back our future to the Right.
-Sacrificing the Left’s one true opportunity to make real changes this country that it so desperately needs.
+Remainers are thinking they are saving the country from the Tories but in reality, they are handing back our future to the Right.
+Sacrificing the Left’s one true opportunity to make real changes in this country that it so desperately needs.

 Labour and the Left have one opportunity to bring about real change in the UK.
 Change that can ripple across the entire European continent.